-Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.

-Applications under this category will only be considered at the time of the initial application unless there has been a significant and exceptional change of circumstances within the family since the initial application was submitted.
+Rule 2 applications will only be considered at the time of the initial application unless there has been a significant and exceptional change of circumstances within the family since the initial application was submitted.